Glizzus/ansible-role-openwrt-pxe/README.md

 ## Requirements

+The router must have a USB drive attached, and the USB drive must be formatted with a filesystem that supports large files (like ext4, exfat, or vfat).

+It is recommended that you check which device the USB drive is attached to, and set the `openwrt_pxe_device` variable accordingly.

+The target router must be the DHCP server for the network in order for this to be useful.

-No special requirements; note that this role requires root access, so either run it in a playbook with a global become: yes, or invoke the role in your playbook like:
+Also, note that this role requires root access, so either run it in a playbook with a global become: yes, or invoke the role in your playbook like:

 ```yaml